 The remains of Ruthin Castle probably lie over what was once the Welsh llys, or court of Dafydd, who had been granted the maerdref within Dyffryn Clwyd by his brother, Llywelyn ap Gruffud.
-Dafydd kept Ruthin after Edward’s invasion of 1277, after swapping sides and fighting against his brother on behalf of Edward.
+Dafydd kept Ruthin after Edward’s invasion of 1277, after fighting against his brother on behalf of Edward.

 Building began on the new stone castle in 1277, with records existing of substantial numbers of English tradesmen involved.
 This would suggest that at least initially, the building was a wholly English affair, with little input by Dafydd.
 The castle at this time was called, ‘Castell Coch yng Ngwernfor’, which translates as, ‘The Red Castle in the Great Marsh’.
 Dadfydd took ownership of what must have been nothing more than a shell in 1277, and became responsible for its continued build and subsequent upkeep.
 Little is known of the development of the Castle between 1277 and 1282, when Dafydd’s attack on Hawarden Castle signaled the start of new hostilities with the English Crown, and the subsequent dismantling of Welsh rule by 1284 and the Statute of Rhuddlan.